Oregon Department of Forestry Clackamas-Marion FPA 4S-3E-9

 1957: "A safety rail, for safe climbing of the Highland Butte tower was installed on the ladder of this tower by request of the State Industrial Accident Commission.
 This installation necessitated the revision at the top of the ladder system by installation of a landing platform, etc. This was installed at a cost of 464.74."
 (Clackamas-Marion District Annual Report)

-October 12, 1962: The tower was completely destroyed in the Columbus Day Hurricane.
-The damages were not covered under the State of Oregon Restoration Fund.
+October 12, 1962: The tower completely destroyed in the Columbus Day Hurricane.
+The damages not covered under the State of Oregon Restoration Fund.

 1962: "Present plans call for the inactivation of the Highland Butte Lookout due to its valley location and semi-agricultural surrounding."
 (1962 District Warden's Seasonal Report)